kudobuilder/kudo/keps/0036-conditional-operator-dependencies.md

 ---
 kep-number: 36
-short-desc: Allowing existence of an operator dependency to be conditional on a parameter value
+short-desc: Allowing existence of a child operator to be conditional on a parameter value
 title: Conditional Operator Dependencies
 authors:
   - "@asekretenko"